 - View members of the Planning Commission

 - Land Development Code Improvement Committee

 Petitions for Alternative Planning Commission Public Hearing Time / Location: Public Hearing Petitions

 The Louisville Metro Planning Commission is charged by statutes to administer zoning and subdivision regulations and to prepare a comprehensive plan to serve as a guide for development of public and private property.

 Requests for zoning changes are researched by Planning and Design staff.
 The Commission holds a public hearing and votes to recommend approval or denial to the proper legislative body.
 Public testimony is taken at this hearing.
-The Commission limits the time for the presentation of testimony, and reading statements on behalf of someone else is not permissible.
-Authority for final approval or denial rests with the proper legislative body: with the Louisville Metro Council on property within Louisville and Jefferson County but outside the city limits of the county's twelve second through fourth-class cities with zoning authority; with the city councils of the second, third and fourth-class cities on property within their boundaries.
+The Commission limits the time for the presentation of testimony and reading statements on behalf of someone else is not permissible.
+Authority for final approval or denial rests with the proper legislative body--with the Louisville Metro Council on property within Louisville and Jefferson County but outside the city limits of the county's twelve second through fourth-class cities with zoning authority and with the city councils of the second, third and fourth-class cities on property within their boundaries.
 Decisions by the legislative bodies may be appealed to the courts.

 Developers and citizens interested in requesting a zoning change or viewing any public records on such requests may come to the Planning and Design Services offices (444 S. 5th Street, Suite 300, Louisville, 40202) Monday through Friday between the hours of 8:00 a.m. and 5:00 p.m.